Ballymun's boiler house is now a 3D textbook on reuse

-When the Dublin suburb of Ballymun was built during the 1960s in response to poor housing conditions in the city’s tenements, it was hailed as the future of living.
-It was Ireland’s first high-rise scheme and the estate included the first major shopping centre on the north side of the capital, its own swimming pool and a public library.
-But what became Ballymun’s landmark building was the towering chimney stack of its boiler house.
-Completed in 1966, the boiler house was the largest civic heating scheme in Ireland and the UK, supplying under-floor heating to Ballymun’s 3,000 flats.
-However, when the flats were scheduled for demolition as part of a major regeneration of the area, the boiler house became redundant and it too was set to be torn down.
+When the Dublin suburb of Ballymun was built in the 1960s in response to poor housing in the city’s tenements, it was hailed as the future of living.
+Ireland’s first high-rise scheme included the first major shopping centre on the north side of the capital, a swimming pool and a public library.

+Its landmark was the towering chimney stack of its boiler house.
+Completed in 1966, this was the largest civic heating scheme in Ireland and the UK, supplying under-floor heating to 3 000 flats.
+However, when the flats were demolished, it became redundant and it too was set to be torn down.

-In 2011 a local environmental project, the Rediscovery Centre, and Dublin City Council successfully obtained €3.6 million in funding from the EU's LIFE Programme to transform the boiler house with an imaginative, eco-friendly project called WISER (Working with Industrial Spaces to Exemplify Reuse).
-The written off building was repurposed into a prototype ‘3D textbook’.
+In 2011 a local environmental project, the Rediscovery Centre, and Dublin City Council obtained funding from the EU's LIFE Programme to transform the boiler house with an imaginative, eco-friendly project called WISER (Working with Industrial Spaces to Exemplify Reuse).
+The written-off building was repurposed into a prototype ‘3D textbook’.

-- Rediscover Fashion, producing seasonal collections and 100% recycled eco product homeware and accessories
+- Rediscover Fashion, producing seasonal collections and 100% recycled eco product homeware

 - Rediscover Paint, collecting paint from recycling centres, recycling it and selling the repurposed paint for €1 per 1 Litre